-Due to its low solubility in water (8ppm at pH 7), zinc pyrithione (ZPT) is suitable for use in outdoor paints and other products that provide protection against mildew and algae.
+Due to its low solubility in water (8 ppm at pH 7), zinc pyrithione (ZPT) is suitable for outdoor coatings and other products that provide protection against mold and algae.
 In addition, it is an effective algaecide.
 Zinc pyrithione can be compounded and applied to ship antifouling coatings to effectively prevent marine life from adhering to the hull of the ship.

-Zinc pyrithione is chemically incompatible with paints relying on metal carboxylate curing agents.
-When used in latex paints with water containing a high amount of iron, a sequestering agent that will preferentially bind the iron ions is needed.
-Zinc pyrithione decomposition by ultraviolet light is slow to break down zinc pyrithione, providing years of protection even against direct sunlight.
+Zinc pyrithione is chemically incompatible with paints that rely on metal carboxylate curing agents.
+When used in emulsion paints containing large amounts of iron in water, a chelating agent that preferentially binds iron ions is required.
+UV light is slow to break down zinc pyrithione, providing years of protection even in direct sunlight.

 Packed in drums of 25 kg or 250 kg net each.
 Stored in tightly closed containers in a cool, dry area.
 Avoid light.
 Content is unchanged in two years.

 Zinc pyrithione is safe when used as an anti-dandruff agent in rinse-off hair care products, and the concentration does not exceed 2%.
 Avoid contact with eyes and skin, and avoid inhalation of steam.
 Wash hands after use and prohibit eating or drinking in the workplace.

 OM-1563, Zinc pyridine thioneone, de-squaman, N-HYDROXYPYRIDINETHIONE ZINC SALT, zincpolyanemine, bis(1-hydroxy-2-(1h)-pyridinethionato) zinc

 Contact us if you want to get the latest zinc pyrithione (ZPT) price and download zinc pyrithione SDS/MSDS.